AnimatedRNG/rust-slides/01/content.md

 }
 ```

-This works, but it's kinda tedius...
+This works, but it's kinda tedious...

 ---